JinghaoLu/MIN1PIPE/README.md

 The same code can also be adapted to custom scripts for the processing.

 ## Custom Data
 To use the code on a custom dataset, no specific requirements are needed.
-The processed data and the data after movement correction are saved in the same folder of the raw data in *.mat* format, with *_data_processed* and *_reg* as endings separately.
+The processed data and the data after movement correction are saved in the same folder of the raw data in *".mat"* format, with *"_data_processed"* and *"_reg"* as endings separately.

-If post-process is selected, there will be an additional *.mat* file created with *_data_processed_refined*.
+If post-process is selected, there will be an additional *".mat"* file created with *"_data_processed_refined"*.

 ## Practical Suggestions
 - Data should be arranged in sessions:
     - Each session contains multiple videos automatically divided by the recording softwares.
-    - For [Inscopix](https://www.inscopix.com/) data, data are divided and renamed with a pattern of adding "-" and indices.
+    - For [Inscopix](https://www.inscopix.com/) data, data are divided and renamed with a pattern of adding "-" + *"indices"*.
 We suggest sticking to this format for *.tif* and *.tiff* data.
-    - For [UCLA miniscope](http://miniscope.org/index.php/Main_Page), data are named with *msCam* + *indices*, and we suggest sticking to this format for *.avi* data.
+    - For [UCLA miniscope](http://miniscope.org/index.php/Main_Page), data are named with *"msCam"* + *"indices"*, and we suggest sticking to this format for *".avi"* data.
 - Hardware
     - Better hardwares are always preferred, for professional data analysis such as in the regular lab environment, even though the algorithms can be adapted to personal computers.
     - Typically, ~4 times of the size of a single session dataset (after downsampling) of memory is recommanded for processing.